-Name Value Description PROPATTR_MANDATORY 0x00000001 If this flag is set for a property, that property MUST not be deleted from the .MSG file (irrespective of which storage it is contained in) and implementers MUST return an error if any attempt is made to do so.
-This flag SHOULD NOT be set on any property unless an implementation depends on that property always being present in the .MSG file once it is written there.
-PROPATTR_READABLE 0x0000002 If this flag is not set on a property, that property MUST not be read from the .MSG file and implementers SHOULD return an error if any attempt is made to read it.
-This flag SHOULD be set on all properties unless there is an implementation specific reason to prevent a property from being read from the .MSG file.
-PROPATTR_WRITABLE 0x00000004 If this flag is not set on a property, that property MUST not be modified or deleted and implementers MUST return an error is any attempt is made to do so.
-This flag SHOULD only be set in circumstances where the implementation depends on the properties being writable.
+Name Value Description PROPATTR_MANDATORY 0×00000001 If this flag is set for a property, that property MUST NOT be deleted from the MSG file (irrespective of which storage it is contained in) and implementers MUST return an error if any attempt is made to do so.
+This flag is set in circumstances where the implementation depends on that property always being present in the MSG file once it is written there.
+PROPATTR_READABLE 0×00000002 If this flag is not set on a property, that property MUST not be read from the MSG file and implementers MUST return an error if any attempt is made to read it.
+This flag is set on all properties unless there is an implementation specific reason to prevent a property from being read from the MSG file.
+PROPATTR_WRITABLE 0x00000004 If this flag is not set on a property, that property MUST not be modified or deleted and implementers MUST return an error if any attempt is made to do so.
+This flag is set in circumstances where the implementation depends on the properties being writable.